mniscov/tf-azure-iac/compute/README.md

     tag = "value"
   }
   depends_on = [module.add_secrets_to_kv] #IMPORTANT!
 If you want to add a secret to an existing keyvault to be used by vms you should use add_secrets_to_kv module as well
+  #IF YOU DON'T NEED KEY VAULT INTEGRATION PLEASE CONSULT BELOW "Don't want to use the module "add_secrets_to_kv"?"
+SECTION
 }
 ```